 The first case of missing ASes has no solution other than collecting more measurements.
 Ark monitors operate in a coordinated manner to probe every routable /24 prefix.
 Yet the Ark dataset is missing 50% of ASes present in the BGP tables (see Table 3).
-A careful look at the data reveals that the Ark dataset covers 93% of the transit ASes and just 42% of the stub ASes.
-Furthermore, 89% of the missing ASes (12, 382 out of 13, 866) correspond to traceroutes that did not reach their intended destinations and returned incomplete results.
+A careful look at the data reveals that the Ark dataset covers 93% of the transit ASes and just 42% of the stub ASes.1 Furthermore, 89% of the missing ASes (12,382 out of 13,866) correspond to traceroutes that did not reach their intended destinations and returned incomplete results.
 The 13,866 ASes not covered in the Ark data set correspond to approximately 110 million, or 5.8%, of the IP addresses that originate from all ASes in the BGP data: an order of magnitude smaller percentage than in the number of ASes.
 For those IP addresses, our path stitching cannot generate any estimate.
-For future work, we consider incorporating a second traceroute-based dataset (DIMES [19]) to increase the IP address coverage above the current 94.2% and AS coverage from 50.9%.
+For future work, we consider incorporating a second traceroute-based dataset (DIMES [22]) to increase the IP address coverage above the current 94.2% and AS coverage from 50.9% (see Section 7.5 for detail).

 The second case of missing inter-domain segments is common.
 A possible work-around is to search for a reverse segment.
 That is, if we cannot find an inter-domain segment A::B, we consider the reverse path segment, B::A, instead, as a potential candidate.
-This is reasonable given that inter-domain segments are typically over point-to-point links and all links are bi-directional.
-Our data set contains 61,606 sets of inter-domain segments and the number grows to 103,030 after we incorporate the reverse inter-domain segments.
+This is reasonable gi-